mdruiven/Eagle-Components/README.md

 # Eagle-Components
-Edited components more suitable for CNC and Toner Transfer.
+Edited components more suitable for CNC and Toner Transfer in my.rar.